AhemOne/LamboCoins/README.md

   **Contract Address:** `none currently` [Etherscan](https://rinkeby.etherscan.io/address/?)

   Send Ether to this address to get your Lamborghinis!
-The ICO contact constitutes a basic token so you can add it to your watched tokens list.
-Doing show will display how much ether left over ether is available to you for withdrawal. _Please withdraw your remaining funds before the ICO end date posted above or risk losing it!_
+Use the pay() function in your wallet interface to buy multiple coins at a time, ether sent directly will only allow the purchase of a _single_ Lamborghini at a time.
+The ICO contact constitutes a basic token so you can add it to your watched tokens list and doing show will display how much ether left over Ether is available to you for withdrawal. _Please withdraw your remaining funds before the ICO end date posted above or risk losing it!_

-  JSON Interface; copy the code below to your preferred wallet interface to see your current standing
+  JSON Interface; copy the code below to your preferred wallet interface to access the functionality
   ```
   awaiting update
   ```